MohamedMesahel/React-Portfolio/README.md

 # React Portfolio
-My first Portfolio
+My first React Portfolio

-## Motivation for this Porject
+## About
-I wanted to start working on my portfolio and use my recent skills with HTML and CSS
+This is my first react personal portfolio built using React and SASS.
+I will be continually adding projects, modifying content, and updating the the final appearence and functionality.

 ## Table of Contents
 * [Installation](#installation)